 Seemingly taking its cues from its central character – a bi-polar Bradley Cooper struggling to keep his emotions in check – David O. Russell’s latest feature swings from highs to lows, laughs to tears.
-And while more mainstream than his previous efforts that delve into relationships that border on the neurotic (Spanking The Money, Flirting With Disaster, I Heart Huckabees and even The Fighter one could say), it comes with all the director’s trademark humour that plays both smart and sweet, mad and loopy.
+And while more mainstream than his previous efforts that delve into relationships that border on the neurotic (Spanking The Monkey, Flirting With Disaster, I Heart Huckabees and even The Fighter one could say), it comes with all the director’s trademark humour that plays both smart and sweet, mad and loopy.

 Based on Matthew Quick’s novel of the same name and adapted for screen by Russell, Silver Linings Playbook follows Pat (Bradley Cooper), a former substitute teacher who’s just spent the last seven months in a mental institution for assaulting his wife’s lover.
 He’s rescued from the clinic by his peacemaking mother (Jacki Weaver) but we, like Pat’s father (Robert De Niro), begin to suspect that it was perhaps a premature move.
 Pat finds an unlikely ally, however, in Tiffany (Jennifer Lawrence), a feisty young widow who deals with her grief by sleeping with just about anyone, a trait that saw her recently fired.
 The two enter into an uneasy friendship premised on the strange arrangement that if Pat partners with Tiffany for an upcoming dance competition, she’ll help him get in contact with his wife who currently holds a restraining order against him.